-It’s also one of the few modern-ish artistic movements clearly created by white people, and even with that lasting stigma-of-suck, I say it’s still a very valid art form.
-You honkey-crackers deserve punk rock!
+It’s also one of the few modern-ish artistic movements clearly created by white people.
+Yet, it’s still a very valid art form.
+You deserve punk!

 It was merely a newsy novelty I recall, not something we wanted to do as eight-year-olds, dude.
 Being a several-generation Texan and fan of the movies/dancing of John Travolta, two years later I was into…something (other than football, Batman, Spider-Man, riding BMX bikes, Star Wars, rock fights, gum and candy).